Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Iterated Fourier Series Converging Pointwise: Theorem on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity

-Further, using the standard relation between Stratonovich and Ito stochastic integrals w. p.
-1 we will obtain the relation (\ref{30.6}).
-Thus, the statement of Lemma 2 is proven for $k=1$ and $k=2.$
+From (\ref{30.7}) we obtain that the diffusion coefficient of the process $\eta_{\tau,t},$ $\tau \in [t, T]$ equals to ${\bf 1}_{\{i_1\ne 0\}}\psi_1(\tau).$ Further, using the standard relations between Stratonovich and Ito stochastic integrals \cite{1} (also see \cite{10a} (Sect.~2.4)), we obtain the relation (\ref{30.6}).
+Thus, the statement of Lemma 2 is proved for $k=1$ and $k=2.$

-Assume that the statement of Lemma 2 is reasonable for certain integer $k>2,$ and let us prove its rightness when the value $k$ is greater per unit.
-In the assumption of induction w. p.
-1 we have
+Assume that the statement of Lemma 2 is correct for some integer $k$ $(k>2),$ and let us prove its correctness when the value $k$ is greater per unit.
+Using the assumption of induction, we obtain w.~p.~1

-Using the Ito formula and the standard connection between Stratonovich and Ito stochastic integrals, we get w. p.
+Applying the Ito formula and the standard relation between Stratonovich and Ito stochastic integrals, we get w. p.
 1